CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Snippets.md

 To create flexible snippets:

 1. Create a file in `yaml` format and add each flexible snippet you want to apply in the format shown below.
 NVUE appends the flexible snippet at the end of an existing file.
-If the file does not exist, NVUE creates the file and adds the content.
+If the file does not exist, NVUE creates the file, then adds the content.

    ```
    cumulus@leaf01:mgmt:~$ sudo nano <filename>.yaml>